Class: Aws::ConfigService::Types::ConfigurationRecorder

 #recording_modeTypes::RecordingMode

-Specifies the default recording frequency that Config uses to record configuration changes.
+Specifies the default recording frequency for the configuration recorder.
 Config supports Continuous recording and Daily recording.

 • Continuous recording allows you to record configuration changes continuously whenever a change occurs.